itsmecevi/README.md/README.md

 Hallo my name is Cevi Herdian.

 Data-Driven minded with experience collaborating with cross-functional teams.
 To ensure making an impact with data.
-Using predictive modeling (FORECASTING), Machine Learning and insight reporting to boost business efficiency, strategic goals, and innovation.
+Using predictive modeling (FORECASTING), Operation Research, Machine Learning (AI) and insight reporting to boost business efficiency, strategic goals, and innovation.

 * IRI: Insight, Recommendation, and Impact.